danielfaioli/bikeshare/readme.txt

 def trip_duration_stats:
 def user_stats():

-The three functions above calculates the statistics for station, trip durations and users data.
+The three functions above calculate the statistics for station, trip durations and users data.
 The results are displayed as program output.

 THX!!